Whether you’re a professional woodworker or a casual DIYer working on a Dewalt model, knowing how to unlock a Dewalt miter saw is necessary.

 Common Problems on a DeWalt Miter Saw

-While DeWalt Miter saws are robust and sturdy enough, it’s still possible for problems to occur, especially after prolonged use.
+While DeWalt Miter saws, like the Dewalt DWS716XPS model, are robust and sturdy enough, it’s still possible for problems to occur, especially after prolonged use.
 Here are the most common problems you will encounter.

 Cracked Edges on Cuts